 Another major gap in standard coverage is flood damage.
 Damage from heavy rains, overflowing rivers, or other natural water sources is not typically included.
 This is a critical detail for Illinois residents, and it requires a separate flood insurance policy to ensure you’re protected.

-Extra Coverage for Illinois-Specific Risks
+Optional Coverage for Illinois-Specific Risks

 Living in Illinois comes with its own set of risks that standard policies often don’t address.
 We see a high frequency of tornadoes and severe hail storms.
 In fact, Illinois experiences so much hail damage that some insurance carriers have started implementing a mandatory wind and hail deductible.
 Beyond the weather, some parts of the state are at risk for mine subsidence, which is when the ground shifts due to the collapse of old, underground mines.